AdobeDocs/destination-sdk.en/help/credentials-configuration.md

 <!--

-// commenting out this part as these types of authentication methods are not supported in phase one
+// commenting out this part as these types of authentication methods are not supported in Destination SDK beta

 ### S3 authentication